JesterOrNot/DeepLearningPlayground/Notes.md

 ### Dense

 This is the most basic layer in a neural network.
+It connects it's inputs to it's outputs.

 ## The Sequential Model